Green pea dishes. How to make "linguine with green pea sauce" Green pea sauce with cheese

-During winter, when there are not many seasonal vegetables, green peas are a great addition to your daily diet.
+In winter, when there are not many seasonal vegetables, green peas are a great addition to the daily diet.
 You can use it fresh, frozen or canned, as an independent side dish, or as a component of more complex and multi-component dishes.

-Soups, salads, stews, vegetable stews - any dishes will become tastier if you add peas to them.
-Today we will tell you about its main properties and give 2 recipes that will help you diversify your home menu.
+Soups, salads, stews, vegetable stews - any dish will taste better if you add peas to them.
+Today we will talk about its main properties and give 2 recipes that will help you diversify your home menu.

-Green peas contain a fairly high amount of protein by the standards of vegetables.
+Green peas contain a fairly high amount of protein by vegetable standards.
 Despite this, it is very well and quickly absorbed by the human body.
-Peas are rich in vitamins A, C, H. In addition, it contains about 25 minerals useful for the body, including phosphorus, potassium, sodium, and iron.
+Peas are rich in vitamins A, C, H. In addition, they contain about 25 minerals beneficial to the body, including phosphorus, potassium, sodium, and iron.

-Healthy fats, sugars, amino acids, lecithin are just a small part of the chemical composition of green peas.
-The vitamin K it contains helps in the absorption of calcium and strengthens bones.
-Chloroform and antioxidants help prevent cancer by inhibiting the formation of cancer cells.
-Folic acid influences the growth, repair and metabolism of nerve cells by strengthening the nervous system.
+Healthy fats, sugars, amino acids, lecithin - these are just a small part of the chemical composition of green peas.
+The vitamin K it contains helps absorb calcium and strengthens bones.
+Chloroform and antioxidants help prevent cancer by preventing the formation of cancer cells.
+Folic acid affects the growth, repair and metabolism of nerve cells, strengthening the nervous system.

-As with any product, green peas have contraindications.
-Do not get carried away with them in case of serious problems with the intestines, during an exacerbation and with indigestion.
-With gout and increased flatulence, its use should also be limited, but regular use of a small amount will not bring tangible harm, but, on the contrary, will improve your well-being.
+Like any product, green peas have contraindications.
+You should not get carried away with it if you have serious intestinal problems, during periods of exacerbation, or with stomach upsets.
+In case of gout and increased flatulence, its use should also be limited, but regular consumption of a small amount will not cause any significant harm, but on the contrary, will improve your well-being.

 Canned peas